-Ask yourself if you could dedicate almost 10 years of your life to one project?
+Could you dedicate almost 10 years of your life to one project?
 Living and sleeping in the same room that you are working in?
 With stifling heat in the summer and freezing cold in the winter?
 500 years ago, the most famous artist of the Renaissance set out to create a masterpiece that is unrivaled even to our current time – The Sistine Chapel.
 So who painted the Sistine Chapel?
-Keep reading to find out…
+Keep reading to find out!

 What is the Sistine Chapel?

 Originally known as the Cappella Magna, its current name derives from the pope who restored it in 1477- Pope Sixtus IV.
 The Sistine chapel is located inside the Vatican Museums and is the private chapel of the pope.
 It’s also where all of the cardinals from around the world come together to elect a new pope during the conclave.

 The Sistine Chapel is one of the most famous sites in the world due to the monumental fresco paintings that cover every inch of the chapel.
 During the time of Sixtus IV, the Sistine Chapel was decorated by some of the early famous Renaissance artists such as Botticelli, Perugino and Ghirlandaio.
 These artists were the generation before the High Renaissance artists and also the teachers to both Michelangelo and Raphael respectively.

 Michelangelo was born to a middle class family just outside Arezzo in 1475.
 Tragedy struck him young as his mother died when he was only 6 years old.
 In consequence, he was sent to live with stone-cutters in the Tuscan countryside.
 This set the stage for his future, epitomized in a famous quote through his biographer Vasari:

 “If there is some good in me, it is because I was born in the subtle atmosphere of your country of Arezzo.
 Along with the milk of my nurse I received the knack of handling chisel and hammer, with which I make my figures.”